DurvalPCN/pinacoteca-ufal-opengl/README.md

 Installing
 ==

-To execute the project, import the folder to your IDE, eg. eclipse.
+To execute the project, create a folder, pull the repository inside and import the created folder containing the reposity to your IDE, eg. eclipse.

 ---